hep-gc/glint/README.md

 glint
 =====

-Glint is a cloud image distribution service built using the the django framework.
-Glint currently supports openstack clouds.
-Glint extends horizon to add image distribution specific functionality to Horizon's Image management interface.
+Glint is a cloud image distribution service built using the django framework.
+Glint currently supports Openstack clouds.
+Glint extends Horizon to add image distribution functionality to Horizon's Image Management interface.

-Glint uses openstack's Glance Image management api to aggregate distributed openstack clouds.
-Glint offers two main services.
-The site management and user credential service and the image distribution service.
+Glint uses Openstack's Glance Image Management API to manage images on multiple Openstack clouds in a consolidated way.
+Glint offers two main services: the Site Management and User Credential Service, and the Image Distribution Service.

-The site management and user credential service allows users to identify other openstack sites.
-It also allows users to store their credentialis for sites that Glint uses to login and modify that sites glance repository.
+The Site Management and User Credential Service allows users to identify other Openstack sites.
+It also allows users to store their credentials for sites, which Glint uses for authorization to modify that site's Glance repository.

-The image distribution service uses glance to identify all images accross all sites and creates a simple table for the user to easily select which images they want on selected sites.
+The Image Distribution Service uses Glance to identify all images across all sites, and creates a simple table for the user to easily select which images they want to have on selected sites.

-Glint uses glance to transfer images from source sites to destination sites using the Glance API.
+Glint uses Glance to transfer images from source sites to destination sites using the Glance API.